brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ## From Query to View

 Having this logic in a query is going to be a pain to work with.
 The case above is an example - my promotions logic and my test case details are mixed up in the same query.
-To separate them out, I'll [refactor](https://refactoring.com/) to put the logic in a view instead - then I can query that view to debug and test my logic.
+To separate them, I'll [refactor](https://refactoring.com/) to put the logic in a view instead - then I can query that view to debug and test my logic.

 ??? note "From Query to Data Pipeline"
-    This is the first step from a query to a data pipeline, and opens up lots of flexibility and power to build up complex, robust solutions from simpler, well-tested pieces.
+    This is the first step from a query to a data pipeline and opens up lots of flexibility and power to build up complex, robust solutions from simpler, well-tested pieces.
 Plain SQL will quickly become problematic, in the same way that trying to build a Java application just using plain text files containing code would.
 Tooling like `dbt`, `dataform` et al. help to deal with the emergent complexity and needs in much the same way that `Maven` or `Gradle` do for Java applications.

 ```sql title="Promotions logic is more general"
 CREATE OR REPLACE VIEW promotions AS